stefan-kolb/nucleus/README.md

 ## Usage

-PaaSal can either be used as standalone application/service, or as part of another ruby application.
+Nucleus can either be used as standalone application/service, or as part of another ruby application.
-Please make sure to obey the following installation instructions before starting to use PaaSal.
+Please make sure to obey the following installation instructions before starting to use Nucleus.

 ### Ruby Interpreter Compatibility

-PaaSal is supposed to run on Ruby >= 2.0.
+Nucleus is supposed to run on Ruby >= 2.0.
 **It currently won't work on JRuby.**

 ### Installation instructions